BIRDEMIC: SHOCK AND TERROR

 Far too often films are slapped with the Worst Movie Ever Made label by the hyperbole of people who clearly have not seen enough bad movies Uwe Bolls constant bad rap is one such example.
 If people want examples of the truly excruciating depths that low-budget filmmaking can scour, I invite them to watch the likes of Da Hip Hop Witch (2000) or Frankenpimp (2009).
 That said, Birdemic is one example of a film that fully stands up to what everybody is saying.

 For some reason, James Nguyen is insistent that what he was making was a romantic film.
-(It should be noted that all of his films so far feature a computer software salesman hero Nguyens former profession who is searching for love).
+(It should be noted that all of his films up to this point feature a computer software salesman hero Nguyens former profession who is searching for love).
 The romantic first half is stultifyingly dull.
 Half of these scenes are cut up with Alan Baghs business dealings where James Nguyen seems to think that simply observing the dull minutiae of business and boardroom pitches is drama in itself.
-The two lead actors (Alan Bagh and Whitney Moore) have a basic minimum connection but Nguyen shuffles them through incredibly dull dialogue-heavy scenes or uninteresting montages such as a visit a local pumpkin festival.
+The two lead actors (Alan Bagh and Whitney Moore) have a basic minimum connection but Nguyen shuffles them through incredibly dull dialogue-heavy scenes or uninteresting montages of a visit a local pumpkin festival.

 Perhaps the most noticeable of Birdemics ineptitudes is the quality of sound recording.
 Clearly, James Nguyen has shot all of this in camera on location and has not had any funding for ADR or to reengineer the sound quality in post-production.
 Frequently the dialogue scenes have a conspicuous drop-off after the particular line is said, while there is often hiss and background noise that overrides what the actors are saying.
 This is at its worst during the scenes when the cast members visit the beach and the dialogue is rendered completely unintelligible by the sound of the nearby surf.
 Nor do Nguyen, his photographer and editor have much idea of smooth continuity between shots, or of not allowing shots to run on past the point they have hit their dramatic peak.
 Everything is run over with a banally insistent score (mostly taken from online stock libraries from the look of the credits) that repeats the same limited cues over and over.